kengoldfarb/pin-it-node/README.md

 ### Board Privacy
 Boards can be 'public' or 'secret'.
 Insert one of those two as a string when creating or updating a board.
+Secret boards CANNOT BE UPDATED OR DELETED via pin-it-node.
+This functionality is in the works, but it is not implemented yet.

+### Board ID's
+The boardId is NOT NECESSARY to pin.
+However, if it's an option you prefer, pin-it-node accepts this instead of a boardurl. format like so:  ```boardId: '12345',``` and use it in place of a boardurl when needed.
+You can get the boardId by going to pinterest and inspecting the GET request to http://www.pinterest.com/resource/BoardResource/get/.
+You should see it listed in the "module_path" parameter of the request in the format: ```resource=BoardResource(board_id=1234567)```

 ## Advanced Options